Disclaimer: I am often given products, services, etc in exchange for reviews. Despite this, all opinions are my own.

 Reusable sustainable straws of every type

-Stainless steel & Titanium straws
+Stainless Steel & Titanium straws

-Bamboo & Straw straws
+Bamboo & other Natural straws

-My sustainable straw challenge to you:
+My sustainable straw challenge to you (and me):

 Say it with me now: “I’m going to be straw free!”
 I challenge you to buy reusable and sustainable straws.
 The next time you buy fast food, tell them “no straws, please.”
 They may give you a crazy look, but don’t let that deter you.
 Take your plastic straw free drink home and use your sustainable straw to chug that sweet tea, or whatever you get.
 Afterwards, recycle your cup!
 Then, you’ve done it.
 You’ve played your part in helping to keep our world clean.
 I thank you, the sea turtles thank you, the oceans thank you, the air and the trees thank you.
 Thank you.